ClavelLab/miBC/README.md

 Data from this work (e.g. electron micrographs, Protologger output, Supplementary tables, 16S rRNA gene sequences) can be downloaded directly from above.
-Draft genomes for the isolates are available in Zenodo: https://doi.org/10.5281/zenodo.6330914
+Draft genomes for the isolates are available in Zenodo: https://doi.org/10.5281/zenodo.6330914 and can be all downloaded automatically using, for instance, [zenodo_get](https://github.com/dvolgyes/zenodo_get) (`zenodo_get -d https://doi.org/10.5281/zenodo.6330914`)